-This is how rich or deep the colors appear to be.
+This is how rich or deep the colors appear.
 Well saturated colors appear bright and make really colorful images, which is what you want to achieve on most occasions.
-To do this in camera is quite simple but you need to be careful not to overdo it.
-By using your aperture compensation usually denoted by the Ev setting on you camera, you can very slightly underexpose the photo by a third to half a stop.
+To do this in camera is quite simple, but you need to be careful not to overdo it.
+By using exposure compensation, you can very slightly underexpose the photo by a third to half a stop.
 This will increase your saturation.
 Too much though will make the final image dark and muddy.
 With digital photography you can also adjust the saturation using the slider in Photoshop.

 4. Contrasting colors

 By getting to know your color wheel and where the various colors are situated you will see that colors opposite each other are contrasting.
 When you create a colorful photo, look for colors that are next to each other in the scene that contrast.
-Be careful that one doesn’t dominate the other so shoot in strong light.
-You want the colors to capture the attention like a bright red subject on a bright green background.
+Be careful that one doesn’t dominate the other; shoot in strong light.
+You want the colors to capture attention—like a bright red subject on a bright green background.

 These colors make each other look good.
 They lie alongside each other on the color wheel and in a way harmonize.
 This type of image is very easy on the eye as you will see in a green scene with a strong yellow subject.
 Try finding different shades of the same color which is basically the dominant color mixing with the color next to it.